extendthemes/iconvert-promoter-public/readme.txt

 ❓ **FAQs:**

 = What types of popups can I create? =
-You can create Simple Popups, Lightboxes, Slide-ins, Floating Bars, and Inline Bars.
+You can create Simple Popups, Lightboxes, Slide-ins, Floating Bars, Inline Bars and Fullscreen.

 = Is coding required to use this plugin? =
 No coding is required.
 The drag-and-drop editor makes it easy to design and customize popups.